emcdo411/ai-marketing-agents-course/course/week1/course-week-README.md

 # 🚀 Week 1 — Foundations of Generative AI Systems

 Welcome to Week 1 of your **AI Marketing Agents Course**.
-This week establishes your foundation: connecting to data, building features, orchestrating nodes with LangGraph, routing intents, and creating safe BI workflows.
+This week you’ll go from raw data → features → LLM nodes → intent routing → safe BI queries → dashboards and visualizations.

 ---